0x434D/slam_integrated_mobile_platform/README.md

 ## Overview
 This repository includes the processing code for data collected with the SIMP vehicle as well as some example data to run the program.
-Cloning the master branch will give you the following structure:
+The project is structured as follows:

 ```
  your_project_folder/